Medically reviewed by Drugs.com. Last updated on May 19, 2023.

 Vasectomy reversal is surgery to undo a vasectomy.
 It reconnects each tube (vas deferens) that carries sperm from a testicle into the semen.
 After a successful vasectomy reversal, sperm are again present in the semen, and you may be able to get your partner pregnant.

 Pregnancy rates after vasectomy reversal will range from about 30 percent to over 90 percent, depending on the type of procedure.
-Many factors affect whether a reversal is successful in achieving pregnancy, including time since a vasectomy, partner age, definition of success, and surgeon experience and training, and whether or not you had fertility issues before your vasectomy.
+Many factors affect whether a reversal is successful in achieving pregnancy, including time since a vasectomy, partner age, surgeon experience and training, and whether or not you had fertility issues before your vasectomy.

 Why it's done

 Men decide to have a vasectomy reversal for a number of reasons, including loss of a child, a change of heart or remarriage.
 A small number of men have a vasectomy reversal to treat testicular pain that may be linked to a vasectomy.

 Almost all vasectomies can be reversed.
 However, this doesn't guarantee success in conceiving a child.
 Vasectomy reversal can be attempted even if several years have passed since the original vasectomy — but the longer it has been, the less likely it is that the reversal will work.